transferzero/api-documentation/_docs/reports.md

 {:toc}

 <div class="alert alert-info"><b>Note!</b> Every API call needs to be authenticated.
 See the <a href="{{ "/docs/authentication/" | prepend: site.baseurl }}" class="alert-link">Authentication section</a> for more details on the authentication process.</div>
+<div class="alert alert-info"><b>Note!</b> This is not yet available through the SDK.</div>

 ## Available reports
-To retrieve a list of available reports, make a `GET` request to `https://report-engine.transferzero.com/reports`, which can take the following **optional** querystring values:
+To retrieve a list of available reports, make a `GET` request to `https://report-engine.transferzero.com/reports`, which takes the following **optional** querystring values.
+These parameters are used to filter the list of reports available.
+If they are not provided, you will simply receive a list of _all_ reports for your API key.

 * `type=transaction` or `account`
 * `environment=test` or `live`